So, What’s With The Bucket List Thing?

 A one hour immersion in prime time television tells me my truck isn’t tough enough, I need more testosterone, a smoking habit will kill me, my beer isn’t cold enough, and I need a better lawn mower for my apartment.

-We do not need advertising to pitch us more holes for ourselves.
+But do we need advertising to pitch us more holes for ourselves?

 No matter how long we live, there are beaches on which the sand will never squeeze itself between our toes.
 There are exotic cities we will never see and dream lovers we will never find.

 I’ve walked beaches from the Amalfi coast to Coney Island, and I don’t understand why I might waste time hankering for the ones I haven’t gotten to yet.